isomerpages/mlaw-uncitral/pages/Programme.md

 |      | 1645    | Closing remarks  |

-Programme is subject to change.
-The final programme will be announced in due course.
+*The finalised programme, with speakers, will be announced in due course.*